unrowdy/radio/README.md

   * debug should toggle console logs
   * pass more data around vs including modules everywhere
   * keyboard presets are kinda hacky, also allow ten
-  * visualizer turn off based on it being hidden due to screen size
-    * and hide based on being turned off
   * Would visualizer look better at various zooms is 1/4 scale?
   * Build system
     * npm for rollup and replace vagrant